 11. Use photos

 While icons are common in infographics, sometimes you can’t go past high-quality images to catch the reader’s eye and illustrate your point.
-You can add your own photos to this template, or pick from Canva’s library of free stock images.
+Create your own infographics and pick from Canva’s library of free stock images.
+Check out this example below:

 12. Create a visual resume